Overview | Become a Docent | Propagate Plants | Collect Seed | Assist the Gardeners | Help the Friends

 Our docent training program offers a unique opportunity to learn about the plants of California in a spectacular setting and then give something back to the community by leading tours.
 Botanic Garden docents are volunteer educators who promote the garden's mission of preserving our rich native plant heritage by helping school children and other visitors understand and appreciate California plant life.

 Docent training is offered each year in winter through spring.
-There are 20 weekly sessions held on Tuesdays from 9:00 a.m. to 12:30 p.m. at the Botanic Garden.
-The fee for the course and text is $155, with scholarships available based on need.
+There are 22 weekly sessions held on Tuesdays from 9:00 a.m. to 12:30 p.m. at the Botanic Garden.
+The fee for the course is $200, which includes instruction, text, and a one-year membership in the Friends of the Regional Parks Botanic Garden.
+Scholarships are available based on need.

 Docent training covers a comprehensive array of topics including basic botany and plant identification, plant geography, pollination, ethnobotany, and teaching techniques, and prepares docents to lead tours in the garden.
 Each session features a lecture/slide show followed by a walk in the garden.